Dana Fennell, Ph.D.

 photo by Jp Valery

 A central factor in the expansion of pole as a fitness activity and sport that is often neglected is the pole itself.
-Companies have been asked to design poles that are portable, can easily shift from static to spinning, and can be attached to slanted ceilings.
+Companies have designed poles that are safe, portable, can easily shift from static to spinning, and can be attached to slanted ceilings.
 Pole Danzer and X-Pole were two early companies in the field.

 "We manufactured the pole. . . .
 [But at the time there was not a market outside of strip clubs.]
 So then I realized that the key way to expand the market was to expand the schools [teaching pole]. . . .
 We had a lot of feminist organizations kicking off with this: 'You're denigrating women.'
 But then when you get a person doing it, they just love it, and it becomes part of their life. . . .
 That's why we promoted fitness, fitness, fitness. . . .
 In order to expand the market [we had to change people's mentality about pole dance and what it means.]"